The number of people claiming asylum in Europe this year has already surpassed the total for the whole of 2014, new figures have revealed.

 Last week it emerged that the number of people seeking asylum in the UK was at its highest monthly level for more than six years.

-Claims covering a total of 4,305 main applicants and any dependants were lodged in this country in July, provisional data showed.
+Claims covering a total of 4,305 main applicants and any dependants were lodged in this country in July, according to the figures.

 The UK is among the countries which have not yet provided data for August.